Patent Information

 Design Patents

 A design patent focuses primarily on the appearance and ornamental design of the item being patented.
-These lasts 15 years.
+These last 15 years.

 Plant Patents